 In our area, market hogs are sold at 280-300 pounds for the best prices, however, some areas sell hogs at much lighter weights, like 160 pounds.
 Either way, the purpose of these pigs is for them to go to processing immediately.

-Spoiler alert: it probably is a losing proposition!
+Spoiler alert: selling for local auction price probably is a losing proposition!
 Buying feed will be a profit killer for you!
 Double check your numbers before you get started.

 Whole or half hogs will be more money